rwpogge/modsView/README.md

 modsView was developed for the MODS1 and MODS2 instruments at the Large Binocular Telescope Observtory, which were built with major support provided by grants from the U.S. National Science Foundation's Division of Astronomical Sciences Advanced Technologies and Instrumentation (AST-9987045), the NSF/NOAO TSIP Program, and matching funds provided by the Ohio State University Office of Research and the Ohio Board of Regents.
-Additional support for modsCCDRed was provided by NSF Grant AST-1108693.
+Additional support for modsView was provided by NSF Grant AST-1108693.

 ## Credits & Future Revisions